DjangoGirlsSeoul/Apply/2017-organizers.md

 *You should probably have :*
 * A strong passion for learning python & Django primarily more than other programming languages.
-* A fluent command of English, emojis.
+* A fluent command of English, [emojis](http://www.webpagefx.com/tools/emoji-cheat-sheet/).:sparkling_heart:
 * Great organizational skills.
 * A can-do attitude and plenty of enthusiasm.
 * Effective, friendly and strong communication skills.